How we use your information

 At Medmark we respect your rights.
 We do not require you to provide personal information unless you wish to avail of additional features or services.
 Where data is submitted it will be used for the stated purpose and any reasonably incidental purposes only.

-If you do not agree with or you are not comfortable with any aspect of the Privacy Statement, you can discontinue use of the website.
+If you do not agree, or if you are not comfortable with any aspect of the Privacy Statement, you can discontinue use of the website.

 We are working to get your trust by focusing on five key privacy principles: